asteyven/SET08103-base/units/unit04/unit04b.md

 ## Summary

-In this lecture, we have:
+In this Unit, we have:

 - Described the origins of Kanban in lean manufacturing, examining Toyota's Six Rules and Just-in-Time manufacturing.
 - Defined the principles of Kanban, namely Kanban boards, pull-based systems, limiting Work-in-Progress, and Just-in-Time working.